-Behind the lens: Mark Lewis
+Behind the Lens:

 I’m privileged to have been asked twice to create a #GGArts video portrait.
 The first featured the sculptor Kim Adams, who won the award in 2014.
 Previously unfamiliar with Kim's art, I found the experience of working with him truly delightful.
 I came to understand a little about his process and his arresting, playful pieces.
 My desire to create another portrait was frankly grounded in that prior, highly pleasurable experience.